Resources for arts organisations

 a section of the Arts Award website dedicated to using the Arts Award in youth justice organisations, including with youth offending teams and services, secure units and youth work organisations and charities.

 UK umbrella for organisations with strategic or development interests in any branch of participatory arts, including community arts, socially-engaged arts, voluntary arts, and arts in education and learning.

 - Creating Change

 national network of organisations involved in creative participatory group work with children and young people at risk.

 What is art therapy?

 Although many in our network use the arts therapeutically, there is a difference between using arts interventions in criminal justice settings and art therapy as a practice.
 The British Association of Art Therapists describes art therapy as “a form of psychotherapy that uses art media as its primary mode of expression and communication.
 Within this context, art is not used as a diagnostic tool but as a medium to address emotional issues which may be confusing and distressing.”
 MIND refers to different kinds of arts therapies, including dance movement therapy, dramatherapy, music therapy and visual art therapy.
 They add that “the aim isn’t to produce a great work of art, but to use what you create to understand yourself better.”

 Arts and criminal justice in Scotland

 The National Criminal Justice Arts Alliance works in England and Wales.
 Scotland also has a thriving arts and criminal justice sector.
-They have their own network, the Scottish Prison Arts Network (SPAN), providing a focus for sharing practice, connecting artists, supporting organisations and articulating the importance and impact of making art with offenders and their families in Scotland.
-Click here to find out more.
+They have their own network, Justice and Arts Scotland, providing a focus for sharing practice, connecting artists, supporting organisations and articulating the importance and impact of making art with offenders and their families in Scotland.
+Click here to find out more